htw-pv3/literature/Codes_GitBash_So_Far.md

 ## Upload the remote changes (Commits) for a review and follow with a PullRequest(PR)
 git push --set-upstream origin feature/gitbash-code-so-far#10

-## Deleting a Remote Branch if you push the branch already and have mistakes
+## Deleting a Remote Branch (Just if you had a mistake and you push (Published) the branch already)
 git push origin --delete feature/gitbash-code-so-far#10
+## Or
+git branch -dr feature/gitbash-code-so-far-#10

-## Deleting a Local Branch with mistakes
+## Deleting a Local Branch with mistakes (Just if you had a mistake)
 git checkout master
 git branch -D feature/gitbash-code-so-far-#10

 ## Staging and commiting the Modified File (Updates) before merge (Tracking the File)